The Clash discography: 1979–1982

 During 1981, the band came out with a single, "Hitsville UK".
 Released in January, the single reached number 56 in the UK and number 53 on the US Mainstream Rock chart.
 In April, CBS released the single for the song "The Magnificent Seven" which peaked at number 34 on the UK Singles Chart in 1981, and at number 21 on the US Billboard Club Play Singles in 1982.
 In the same month, CBS released the 12-inch single "The Magnificent Dance".
 In November, CBS released the single, "This Is Radio Clash", which further demonstrated their ability to mix diverse influences such as dub and hip hop.
 It reached number 47 on the UK Singles Chart.

 They set to work on their fifth studio album in the fall of 1981.
 Combat Rock was originally planned to be a 2-LP set with the title Rat Patrol from Fort Bragg, but were unable to mix it to either the group's or to CBS's satisfaction.
-Glyn Johns, brought in by manager Bernie Rhodes to edit and mix the album, reconceived it as a single LP and had Joe Strummer re-record several vocals.
+Glyn Johns, brought in by manager Bernard Rhodes to edit and mix the album, reconceived it as a single LP and had Joe Strummer re-record several vocals.
 In April 1982, the band released the first single from the album, "Know Your Rights", which reached number 43 in the UK.
 The album contains two "US-radio friendly" singles, "Should I Stay or Should I Go" and "Rock the Casbah".
 "Should I Stay or Should I Go" reached number 17 in the UK and number 45 on the US Billboard Hot 100 chart, while "Rock the Casbah" peaked at number 17 in the UK and number 8 on the US Billboard Hot 100.
 The album itself was the band's most successful, hitting number 2 in the UK and number 7 in the US.